It shouldn’t come as any surprise that Buffalo Bills General Manager Doug Whaley hasn’t given up on quarterback EJ Manuel.

-On Thursday, they’re scheduled to visit with Browns offensive coordinator Kyle Shanahan, son of former NFL coach Mike Shanahan, whom the Bills interviewed Sunday.
+>Thursday: Former New York Jets coach Rex Ryan and Browns offensive coordinator Kyle Shanahan, son of former NFL coach Mike Shanahan, whom the Bills interviewed Sunday;

 That’s in addition to the five candidates with whom they met over the weekend – Mike Shanahan, San Diego Chargers offensive coordinator Frank Reich, Denver Broncos offensive coordinator Adam Gase, Seattle Seahawks offensive coordinator Darrell Bevell and Seahawks defensive coordinator Dan Quinn.
-The News also confirmed Monday that defensive coordinator Jim Schwartz has interviewed, and that the team has an interest in interviewing former New York Jets coach Rex Ryan.
+The News also confirmed that defensive coordinator Jim Schwartz has interviewed.

 Counting another candidate the team is considering – Colts offensive coordinator Pep Hamilton – that brings the total of those interviewed or scheduled to be interviewed to a baker’s dozen, with the likelihood of more to come.